inkdropapp/docs-old/src/pages/manual/quick-start-guide.md

 ## Creating your Inkdrop account

-Your account has many purposes such as publishing your plugins udpating your personal information and changing your passsword.
+Your account has many purposes such as publishing your plugins, updating your personal information, and changing your passsword.
 You need to create an account before you can access inkdrop.
 Go to [Inkdrop website](https://inkdrop.app/) and sign up.
 Inkdrop will prepare a new database for storing your note data.

 ## Downloading the app